-6. Can my child participate in the extracurricular activities, including junior varsity and varsity athletics, of our resident school district?
+26. Can my child participate in the extracurricular activities, including junior varsity and varsity athletics, of our resident school district?

 Home-schools and other nonpublic schools with five or fewer students may participate in their resident school district's extracurricular activities, as outlined in Minnesota Statutes, section 123B.49.
-Participation in competitive sports at high school is regulated through the Minnesota High School League, (763)560-2262.
-Public school boards may require fees for students to participate in extracurricular activities under Minnesota State Statutes 123B.36.
+Participation in competitive sports at high school is regulated through the Minnesota High School League.
+For more information about this provision and related policies, contact the Minnesota High School League, (763) 560-2262.
+Note that public school boards may require fees for students to participate in extracurricular activities under Minnesota Minnesota Statutes, section 123B.36.

-7. May home-school students have access to School Nutrition Program benefits?
+27. May home-school students have access to School Nutrition Program benefits?